ku-nlp/ChatCollectionFramework/doc/manual.md

 	pipenv lock --clear
 	pipenv install --clear ~/chat-collection-framework/dist/chat_collection_framework-X.Y.Z-py3-none-any.whl

-The second line is only useful in the case that you have already installed the ChatCollectionFramework and that you want to uninstall it before reinstalling it in your project.
-This might come handy if you need to modify the code of the ChatCollectionFramework or if you want to upgrade it to a newer version.
+The second line is only useful in the case that you have already installed the _ChatCollectionFramework_ and that you want to uninstall it before reinstalling it in your project.
+This might come handy if you need to modify the code of the _ChatCollectionFramework_ or if you want to upgrade it to a newer version.

- At this stage, the ChatCollectionFramework should be installed.
+ At this stage, the _ChatCollectionFramework_ should be installed.
 However, before we can use it, we need to configure a few elements.

  First, let's write a configuration file.
 To do that, we will use the provided sample configuration file:

  	cp ~/chat-collection-framework/config.json.sample config.json

- We should edit the config.json and replace all occurrences of ChatCollectionServer by my-custom-chat-server.
+ We should edit the config.json and replace all occurrences of _ChatCollectionServer_ by _my-custom-chat-server_.

  For more information about the configuration parameters, check the appendices.